jundalisay/superblist/content/en/faq.md

 Its rival Capitalism also embraces Aristotle, as proven by Ayn Rand and the subsequent 2008 Financial Crisis which also caused suffering.

-The enlightened philosophers like Hume and Ibn-Khaldun denounced Aristotle.
+The enlightened philosophers like Bacon, Hume, and Ibn-Khaldun denounced Aristotle.
 So you can say we are fully in the Plato-Pythagoras-Hinduism-Buddhism-Taoism camp.
 {{< /l >}}

 {{< r a="Asker" >}}